-2019 Biamp PDX Jazz Festival presents Matthew Whitaker Trio & Mel Brown B-3 Organ Group
+2019 Biamp PDX Jazz Festival and Soul’d Out present Matthew Whitaker Trio & Mel Brown B-3 Organ Group

 Born in 2001 in Hackensack, NJ, Matthew Whitaker grew up surrounded by music.
 His love for playing music first began at the young age of 3, after his grandfather gave him a small Yamaha keyboard.

 At 9, Matthew began teaching himself how to play the Hammond B3 organ.
 Four years later, he became the youngest artist to be endorsed by Hammond in its 80+ year history.
 He was also named a Yamaha Artist at 15, becoming the youngest musician to join the stellar group of jazz pianists.

 Matthew has had years of music instruction, currently studying classical piano and drums at The Filomen M. D’Agostino Greenberg Music School in NYC.
 It is the only community music school for the blind and visually impaired in the US.
 He also attended the Manhattan School of Music’s Precollege Jazz Program.

 He previously studied at The Harlem School of the Arts and was a member of both the Jazz House Big Band and the Organ Messengers at Jazz House Kids in Montclair, NJ.

 Matthew has received the “Outstanding Soloist Award” from Jazz at Lincoln Center’s Charles Mingus High School Competition & Festival and the Essentially Ellington High School Jazz Band Competition & Festival.
 He was also recognized by the Harlem International Film Festival, which named him “Most Remarkable Young Person on Screen.”